grahamhome/PowerApp/plots/README.txt

-This is the directory for plot generation functions.
+This is the directory for plot generation plugins.
-Each R file in this directory must contain the function "fnames()". fnames() must return a list of function names named with their proper names.
+Each R file in this directory must contain the function "fnames()". fnames() must return a list of function names mapped to their proper names.
-The first element in the list returned by fnames() must be the name of the file itself named with the module's proper name.
+The first element in the list returned by fnames() must be the name of the file itself named with the plugin's proper name.